major101x/js-calculator/README.md

 # js-calculator
-A calculator built on pure JavaScript
+This is a calculator built on vanilla HTML/CSS and JavaScript.
+I improved my understanding of JavaScript DOM events and conditionals in this project.